This article includes links which we may receive compensation for if you click, at no cost to you.

 Taking out a life insurance policy might not be the most frequent thought occupying your mind when you are 30.
 But when you’re thinking about your future, as well as your family’s financial security, there’s no time like the present.

-According to a study conducted by nonprofit Life Happens, most millennials think that life insurance is complicated to get and costs thousands.
+Most millennials think that life insurance is complicated to get and costs thousands.
 In reality, this is far from the case.
 You can get life insurance coverage fast, hassle-free, and without having to set foot outside (buying life insurance online is easier than ever these days).

 Get it while you are still young, and it can cost as little as $20 a month (or less!).